deshmukh-ritesh1998/MySQL_Retail-Analytics/README.md

 # Let’s Connect

-I'm always eager to discuss data analytics and opportunities to contribute to impactful business insights.
+I'm always eager to discuss about data analytics and opportunities to contribute to impactful business insights.

  **Ritesh Deshmukh**
  Pune, India | MBA in Data Science – Amity University